 - reduce the administrative burdens they place on business

 As part of the review we have consulted on a number of suggested changes to bring coherence across the different producer responsibility regimes.
 A summary of responses will be available soon.
-Government plan to consult on proposed changes in to the regimes in due course.
+We plan to consult on proposed changes in to the regimes in due course.

 Developing more voluntary responsibility deals